We may earn revenue from product links on this page and participate in affiliate programs. Learn More ›

 I went for the .300 Blackout because I felt that made the most sense for me with a piston AR-Pistol.

-The hot upper to get right now is the 7.62×39 and for good reason, that thing is amazing.
+The hot upper to get right now is the 7.62×39, and for good reason, that thing is impressive.

 The safety on the BRN-180 is compatible with any AR-15-style safety selection switch.

 You can use anything from the stock mil-spec safety to the Radian Talon safety selector.
-It’s completely up to your taste.
+It’s entirely up to your taste.

 Since Brownells does not sell the guns complete you will have to build out your lower so if you don’t just buy a complete lower parts kit, grab your favorite safety for the BRN-180.

-The trigger well on the BRN-180 lower is a bit different that what you’ll be use to from a Mil-Spec lower.
+The trigger well on the BRN-180 lower is a bit different from what you’ll be used to from a modern Mil-Spec AR-15 lower.

 The trigger well on the 180M lower meets the magazine well much like you would see on any modern AR-15 lower.

-The BRN180 throwback lower has a built in trigger well as well but since the magazine well sits much higher it doesn’t meet the magazine well.
+The BRN180 throwback lower has a built-in trigger well, but since the magazine well sits much higher, it doesn’t meet the trigger guard.

-For someone who is used to the modern AR-15 lowers this will seem odd and out of place.
+For someone used to modern AR-15 lowers, this will seem odd and out of place.
 But I love the throwback lower and wouldn’t change a thing about it.

-The magazine well is probably the biggest visual and design difference in these two BRN180 lowers.
+The magazine well is probably the most significant visual and design difference in these two BRN180 lowers.

 The stock and/or brace attachment is built right into these lowers.
-All you will need is a picitanny attachment system for your brace or stock and you are off to the races.
+All you will need is a Picatinny attachment system for your brace or stock, and you are off to the races.

-I currently run a BRN 180 pistol until I SBR my gun, at which time I’ll run the JMAC Customs SS-8R.
+I currently run a BRN 180 pistol until I SBR my gun, at which time I’ll run something like the JMAC Skeleton Stocks.

-If you are looking for the perfect BRN-180 case you can look no further than the Lynx Defense Byte or Bureau.
+If you are looking for the perfect BRN-180 bag, you can look no further than the Lynx Defense Byte or Bureau.

-The main image of this BRN-180 review is a picture of the BRN on top of the Bureau bag.
+The main image in this BRN-180 review shows the BRN on top of the Bureau bag.

 The Byte is perfect for a folded BRN-180 or a pistol configuration with no stock.
-If you are looking for a high-quality American made case look no further, you’ve found it!
+If you are looking for a high-quality American-made bag, look no further, you’ve found it!

-When I first started shooting the BRN-180 I was shocked at how smoothly the overall gun shoots.
+When I first started shooting the BRN-180, I was shocked by how smoothly the gun shoots overall.

-The charging handle reciprocates, which is kind of annoying, but that is quite literally my only complaint about this gun.
+The charging handle reciprocates, which is annoying, but that is quite literally my only complaint about this gun.

-It’s extremely flat shooting with no gas back in your face.
+It’s incredibly flat shooting with no gas back in your face.

 I plan to suppress it, and once I get my suppressor for the gun, I will update my review.